-Picture this: You open a business card template and type your small business name.
-It looks dwarfed against the white background, so you increase the font size.
+Picture this: You open a business card template and type your small business’s name.
+It looks tiny against the white background, so you increase the font size.
 Now, you explore the font menu to see how it looks in different typeface styles.
-Before you know it, you’re scrolling through the (seemingly) endless list of fonts, more indecisive than ever.
+Before you know it, you’re scrolling through the (seemingly) endless list of fonts, even further from reaching a decision.

 With thousands of font styles to choose from, selecting the typographic style that will define your business presents a daunting challenge.
-The fonts you use on your business card have two main jobs – they should attract attention, and be easy to read.
+The fonts you use on your business card have two main jobs – they should attract attention and they should be easy to read.

 Here, we’ll dive into the importance of typography in design, as well as uncover the best fonts for business cards.
-Read on to find out more about types of fonts, how to combine different styles and what size you should make the text on your business cards.
+And don’t worry – it’s not as daunting as you might think!
+We’re here to help guide you through the different types of fonts, how to combine different styles and the ideal business card font size.